navikt/helse-spleis/sykepenger-model/src/main/kotlin/no/nav/helse/utbetalingstidslinje/README.md

   implemented
   * When conflicts exist with which ArbeidsgiverRegler to use (amongst different inntekt sources), a primary ArbeidsgiverRegler is selected for limit analysis.
+* Benefits reset after a 26-week period of no NAV payments.

+These limits apply to a rolling, three-year window.
+Hence, each time we transition from a Arbeidsdag to a NavDag, the three-year window needs to be adjusted.
+If a single 248-day (or other limit) period spans the entire three years, we need to adjust the limit count for NavDager that just moved out of the three-year window.

 With the Utbetalingstidslinje already calculated for each Arbeidsgiver, we must merge these Utbetalingstidslinje for limit analysis. *(This is not implemented yet, and is